denten-books/plain-text/3-format.md

 reader's intuitions about its use in everyday language.
 A closer look at the canonical texts in the original will help us identify the conflicting meanings that emerge in translation.
-In Plato's dialogues we find a number of words that, depending on the translation, stand in for the English "form."
+In Plato's dialogues we find a number of words that are sometimes reasonably rendered into the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
-Compare, for example, several translations from Plato's *Timaeus*.
-The text shows Timaeus, the titular character, explaining the nature of the physical world to his collocutor.
+Compare, for example, the following several translations from Plato's *Timaeus*.
+In *Timaeus*, we see the titular character discuss the nature of the physical world with his collocutor.
 In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance [*phantazomenōn*] while remaining essentially the same substance.
-Benjamin Jowett translates the
+Benjamin Jowett translates the passage as follows:
-passage:

 > Thus, then, as the several elements never present themselves in the same
 > form [*phantazomenōn*], how can anyone have the assurance to assert
 > positively that any of them, whatever it may be, is one thing rather than
 > another?  [@plato_timaeus_1998, 49d]

-In another translation, W.R.M.
-Lamb translates the Greek *phantazomenōn* as "appearance":
+Compare the above with the translation of the same passage by W.R.M.
+Lamb, who renders the Greek *phantazomenōn* into the English "appearance":

-> Accordingly, since no one of these ever remains identical in
+> Accordingly, since no one of these ever remains identical in appearance
-> appearance [*phantazomenōn*], which of them shall a man definitely affirm to
+> [*phantazomenōn*], which of them shall a man definitely affirm to be any one
-> be any one particular element and no other without incurring ridicule?
+> particular element and no other without incurring ridicule?
 > [@plato_plato_1955, 48d]

 Both translations of the Greek *phantazomenōn*, form and appearance, capture